hacken-in/hacken-in/README.md

 1. Run `rake setup:admin`
 1. Now you can log in with your new administrator ;)

+### Localeapp

+We use [localeapp](http://localeapp.com) to translate everything.
+If you want to play with the code, you can deactivate it by removing the initializer for it in the `config/initializer` directory.

+If we granted you access to localeapp, you will find the api key in the settings of the project.

 ### Pow

 Pow is a really comfortable way to run the application on your machine.